-- Out of a fear of reprisal the presenter requested that their name and address be withheld. - Lives in close proximity to a large medicinal cannabis grow operation, which is operating in a residentially zoned property. - Cannabis is not like other agricultural products with regard to things like security, lighting and noxious odors. - Health Canada has advised that they do not have the means, or resources to investigate or enforce violations. - Cannabis production should be limited to industrial zones only. - Expansion of permitted areas is to provide a pathway to legalization for small scale or "craft" growing, but why? - Many of these growers are suspected of growing with the necessary permits, or licenses - In the absence of the appropriate approvals and licenses they are most likely supplying the black market, and thusly not paying the necessary local, provincial and municipal taxes. - If there is to be a pathway to legalization it should be limited to "M" zoned industrial lands, and be subject to the required inspections and regulations. - The matter of the amendments have been sent to a public hearing.
+- Out of a fear of reprisal the presenter requested that their name and address be withheld. - Lives in close proximity to a large medicinal cannabis grow operation, which is operating in a residentially zoned property. - Cannabis is not like other agricultural products with regard to things like security, lighting and noxious odors. - Health Canada has advised that they do not have the means, or resources to investigate or enforce violations. - Cannabis production should be limited to industrial zones only. - Expansion of permitted areas is to provide a pathway to legalization for small scale or "craft" growing, but why? - Many of these growers are suspected of growing with the necessary permits, or licenses. - In the absence of the appropriate approvals and licenses they are most likely supplying the black market, and thusly not paying the necessary local, provincial and municipal taxes. - If there is to be a pathway to legalization it should be limited to "M" zoned industrial lands, and be subject to the required inspections and regulations. - The matter of the amendments have been sent to a public hearing.

-The Chair thanked the member of the public for sharing their experiences with the committee..
+The Chair thanked the member of the public for sharing their experiences with the committee.
+This perspective is welcomed by the committee, and will help to inform their discussions.

-Moved by R. Michaels and Seconded by L.L.
-Goodwin: "That the Planning Transportation and Economic Development Committee receive:
+Moved by R. Michaels and Seconded by L.Goodwin: "That the Planning Transportation and Economic Development Committee receive: